couchbase/build-infra/ansible/xen/ubuntu-docker/fully_automated_iso/README.md

 top-level key "autoinstall" and place it in a directory named "nocloud" at the top level of the CDROM.
 This magic lets cloud-init use that file as a "nocloud" datasource, and then somehow? subiquity extracts the actual config from there.

+What's extra-magical is that in Ubuntu 24 Server, cloud-init is disabled by default; and yet somehow, that "nocloud" file is still found and used.

 Anyway, I mention this only so that you know which documentation to look at if you need to make changes in future.
 Don't try to use the cloud-init doc; it